daooshee/HD-VG-130M/README.md

 We curate a large-scale video dataset called HD-VG-130M.
 This dataset comprises 130 million text-video pairs from the open-domain, ensuring high-definition, widescreen and watermark-free characters.

+UPDATE: We have created a new higher-quality 40M subset, taking into account text, motion, and aesthetics.
+This subset will be released soon.

 --------------